 Oral-B Timer – Smart Wireless Guide

-A really underrated feature in my opinion is what is known as a wireless timer, or Smart Wireless Guide from Oral-B. Predominantly seen with older Oral-B models, the Smart Wireless Guide is essentially a small clock like device that is designed to be positioned near you when cleaning your teeth.
+A really underrated feature in my opinion is what is known as a wireless timer, or Smart Wireless Guide from Oral-B. Predominantly seen with older Oral-B models, the Smart Wireless Guide is essentially a digital toothbrush timer, designed to be positioned near you when cleaning your teeth.

 When not in use it shows the time, but when you activate your brush, it begins showing on screen the time you have been cleaning for.